 (Click BMAP NEWS 6485 <GO> to locate U.S. nuclear plants.)

-Nationwide production increased 1 percent to 85,845 megawatts, or 84 percent of capacity, according to Nuclear Regulatory Commission data compiled by Bloomberg.
-Output was 0.3 percent higher than a year ago, with 15 of 104 reactors offline.
+Generation slipped 1.1 percent to 85,008 megawatts, or 83 percent of capacity, the lowest level since Dec.
+2, according to U.S. Nuclear Regulatory Commission data compiled by Bloomberg.
+Output was 2.4 percent lower than a year ago, reaching the lowest level for the date since 2000, with 15 of 104 reactors offline.

 Reactor maintenance shutdowns, usually undertaken in the U.S. spring or fall when energy use is at its lowest, may increase consumption of natural gas and coal to generate electricity.
 The average refueling down time was 46 days in 2012, according to the Nuclear Energy Institute.